project-origin/registry/doc/concept/granular-certificates/example.md

 # Example flow

-Below is an example wher two GCs are issued
+Below is an example where two GCs are issued

 - Consumption of 150Wh
 - Production of 250Wh